 - Promptly store the chestnuts in air-tight containers and refrigerate or freeze.

-- Beat the squirrels.
-Try to gather the chestnuts as soon as they fall to the ground.
-This will preserve the quality of the nuts and minimize loss to squirrels (they love chestnuts, too).
+- Beat the squirrels: Try to gather the chestnuts as soon as they fall to the ground.
+It will preserve the quality of the nuts and minimize loss to squirrels (they love chestnuts, too).

 Chestnuts are delicious and have a mild, semi-sweet flavor.
 When raw, they are crunchy and will soften when cooked.